chendry/LSY201/README.md

 [https://www.sparkfun.com/products/11610](https://www.sparkfun.com/products/11610)

-## Minimal Example
+## A Minimal Example

 The following example assumes that the TX and RX pins of the camera are attached to pins 2 and 3 respectively of the Arduino.
-The code continously takes pictures and outputs the raw bytes of the JPEG-encoded images to Serial.
+This example continuously takes pictures and outputs the raw bytes of the JPEG-encoded images to Serial:

     #include <SoftwareSerial.h>
     #include <LSY201.h>